willgm/web-crypto-storage/README.md

 This project depends on the browser implementation of [Crypto API](https://caniuse.com/#feat=cryptography) and [TextEncoder API](https://caniuse.com/#feat=textencoder), which are both current implemented on all green browsers.
 If you do need to support any older browser, you should look for available polyfills.

+## Demo

+You can play with a [full feature demo](https://willgm.github.io/web-crypto-store/demo/index.html) on our Github Pages.

 ## Usage

 ### Install the project